 Details of the books used as sources of information for this site.

-A few photos of me and my friends, and the places I've visted and lived in.
+A few photos of me, my friends, and places I've visted and lived in.

 Search this site